UnknownPug/matrix-algorithms/README.md

 ### Implementation <a name="implementation"></a>

-##### Programme functionality:
+##### Program functionality:

 - The program asks the user for the dimensions of matrices A and B (number of rows and columns).
-- After entering the dimensions, the programme asks for the elements of matrices A and B one by one.
+- After entering the dimensions, the program asks for the elements of matrices A and B one by one.
 - The matrices A and B are multiplied and the result is displayed on the screen.

 ##### Multiple Threads: